Fox-ML-infrastructure/FoxML_Core/LEGAL/COMMERCIAL_USE.md

 # Fox ML Infrastructure — Commercial Use Guide

 > **Document Hierarchy:** This document is provided for guidance only.
-In case of any conflict, `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms and obligations, and `LICENSE` (AGPL-3.0) controls for open-source licensing.
+In case of any conflict, `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms and obligations, and `LICENSE` controls for free use.

 **Quick reference for commercial use requirements and licensing.**